SennsLab: Why do my images look pixelated during a study?

 To avoid this problem, format your images in the proper resolution before adding them to SennsLab.
 Generate materials at a higher resolution.

-You can always verify that the images will display correctly by running a pilot study.
+You can always verify that the images will display correctly by running a trial study.